nanda-mik/medico/README.md

 ## Challenges we ran into

-We need to make a robust architecture of database for such big platform and organising events for both patient and doctor via virtual prescription.
+* We need to make a robust architecture of database for such big platform and organising events for both patient and doctor via virtual prescription.
-We need to search for many packages capable of supporting the application in maintaining the application.
+* We need to search for many packages capable of supporting the application in maintaining the application.
-For tracking user's location and searching nearest hospitals  we need to search for appropriate packages and availability for APKs.
+* For tracking user's location and searching nearest hospitals  we need to search for appropriate packages and availability for APKs.
-Planning for integrating an online payment system for ordering needs and delivering commodities.
+* Planning for integrating an online payment system.
-Gathering data about local facilities for building the necessary modules.
+* Gathering data about local facilities for building the necessary modules.
-We need to think of a flexible and user friendly UI for smooth interaction between doctor and patient.
+* We need to think of a flexible and user friendly UI for smooth interaction between doctor and patient.

 ## Prerequisties